Vehicle inspection: New Zealand

-The NZ Transport Agency requires most vehicles to maintain a Warrant of Fitness (WoF) through periodic inspections from licensed inspectors.
+The NZ Transport Agency requires most vehicles to maintain a Warrant of Fitness (WoF) through periodic inspections.
 Private light vehicles require an inspection once every year if the vehicle model year is 2000 or newer, any vehicles older than this are required to have an inspection every six months until they reach the 40th anniversary of their year of first registration anywhere, after which eligible motor vehicles are subject to annual inspection.
 New vehicles are required to have an inspection when the vehicle has been on the road for three years, after that it is required annually.

+From November 1, 2026, the system will be simplified so brand new light vehicles will receive a four year Wof, four to fourteen year old vehicles will receive a two year WoF, and all over fourteen year old vehicles will receive a one year WoF.
+Six monthly WoF inspections are to be scrapped.

 Heavy vehicles and vehicles operated under a Transport Service Licence, such as taxis, shuttles, and rental cars, must obtain a Certificate of Fitness (CoF), which is similar to a WoF, but is issued initially for twelve months on brand new rental cars, twelve months on all eligible private heavy motorhomes regardless of age, and six months for all other vehicles unless another interval has been specified by the Transport Agency.
+From November 1, 2026, twelve month CoF intervals will apply to all rental cars.

+The inspections are carried out by approved testers at authorised repair shops, or in larger towns and cities, independent testing stations, the latter must be used if a vehicle has been defected by the Police (known as a green or pink sticker).